Strategic Plan (2020 – 2025)

 PERFORMANCE INDICATOR DOCUMENTATION

-Objective I.1: Increase fall 14th class day headcount enrollment in public postsecondary education from the baseline level of 1030 in fall 2018 to 1083 by fall 2023.
+Objective I.1: Maintain fall 14th class day headcount enrollment in public postsecondary education from the baseline level of 957 in fall 2021 to 957 by fall 2027.

 2. What is the rationale for the indicator?
 (Why was this indicator selected?)